oashams/nodebcjan6/javascript.md

 * The object properties are variables too so we can assign or get their value
 * Object properties in JavaScript are dynamic
 * This means that if we assign a value to an object property that hasn't been defined it will create it
-* We need to make sure we get the variable name wright
+* We need to make sure we get the variable name right

 **Example:**
 ```js